The 7 quick, inexpensive and transformative jobs I'm doing to spruce up my guest bathroom ahead of hosting season

 Lately, I have been longing for a forest-green kitchen, but that isn't on the cards right now, so I decided to use the shade in the guest bathroom instead.

-I began by cutting in around the ceilings and fixtures (a job I loathe) before getting started on the main wall.
+I began by cutting in around the ceilings and fixtures, a job I loathe, though it's the best way to paint walls without tape, before getting started on the main wall.

-I chose to use a paintbrush as opposed to a roller as the space is small and I didn't want the paint to splatter on everywhere.
+I chose to use a paintbrush instead of a roller as the space is small and I didn't want the paint to splatter on everywhere.
 Two coats were needed for good coverage and I did need to go over a few spots with white paint elsewhere in those areas where my cutting-in wasn't quite up to scratch.

-The shade of green I used was Everglade Forest by Dulux and I love the finished look.
+I live in the UK and the shade of green I used was Everglade Forest by Dulux, and I love the finished look.
 Always make sure to pick the right paint finishes for bathrooms to avoid mold and mildew later down the line.

 3. Giving small details a makeover